Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 `serviceName` - The name of the application that’s going to be used in Jaeger query engine.

-`udpHost` - The host part of the Jaeger endpoint (UDP).
+`endpoint` - The host part of the Jaeger endpoint.

-`udpPort` - The port of the Jaeger endpoint (UDP).

-`maxPacketSize` - Then maximum size of the UDP header packet (by default 0).
-This is not required.

-`sampler` - The allowed values are: const, rate and probabilistic.
-For more details about sampling check the official Jaeger Docs.

-`maxTracesPerSecond` - It determines maximum number of reported traces per second.
-Required only for rate sampler.

-`samplingRate` - It determines the percentage of spans to report.
-Required only for probabilistic sampler.
+`protocol` - The protocol used to communicate with Jaeger engine.
+Default is `Grpc`.
+The allowed values are: `and` or `HttpProtobuf`.

+`processorType` - The type of the processor used to send spans to Jaeger.
+Default is `Batch`.
+The allowed values are: `Batch` and `Simple`.

+`maxQueueSize` - The maximum number of spans that can be stored in the queue before they are sent to Jaeger.
+Default is `2048`.

+`scheduledDelayMilliseconds` - The time in milliseconds between each attempt to send spans to Jaeger.
+Default is `5000`.

+`exporterTimeoutMilliseconds` - The time in milliseconds after which the exporter will stop trying to send spans to Jaeger.
+Default is `30000`.

+`maxExportBatchSize` - The maximum number of spans that can be sent to Jaeger in a single batch.
+Default is `512`.

 ## Settings